paperwm/gnome-shell-mode/README.md

 ## Gnome Shell extension support

-Auto-completion and evaluation happens in the file local scope when editing a loaded extension, but will of course fall back to the global scope.
+Auto-completion and evaluation happens in the file local scope when editing a loaded extension.
+When editing a file not part of an extension the system creates an ad-hoc scope for the file.

 A small example of how this works in practice.
 Lets say you have a successfully loaded extension in the directory `MyExtension/`and you have some silly functions in `MyExtension/functions.js`: